-Virology Activity Severity 2.0% of specimens tested at Los Angeles sentinel surveillance laboratories in week 42 were positive for SARS-CoV-2, which is about the same as in week 41.
-In week 42, 1.8% of ED visits were for COVID-19, which is lower than in week 41.
-Visits for influenza-like illness accounted for 1.3% of emergency department visits in week 42, which is lower than in week 41. covidence covide
+Virology Activity Severity 1.5% of specimens tested at Los Angeles sentinel surveillance laboratories in week 11 were positive for SARS-CoV-2, which is about the same as in week 10.
+In week 11, 5.5% of ED visits were for COVID-19, which is less than week 10.
+Visits for influenza-like illness accounted for 0.9% of emergency department visits in week 11, which is about the same as in week 10.
+COVID-19 was reported as a cause for 7% of deaths registered in LAC during week 11.
+Pneumonia, influenza, and COVID-19 accounted for 14% of all deaths registered in LAC during week 11, which is less than in week 10.

-^{} See indicator specific sections for associated methods.
+See indicator specific sections for associated methods.

 LAC DPH prepares this newsletter to summarize current COVID-19 and respiratory illness surveillance data in Los Angeles County.
 Because the COVID-19 pandemic is evolving rapidly, our methods, systems, and data are being added and revised constantly.
 Weekly surveillance data are preliminary and subject to change.

-Daily counts of cases and deaths are available on the LAC DPH website at http://dashboard.publichealth.lacounty.gov/covid19 surveillance dashboard/.
+Daily counts of cases and deaths are available on the LAC DPH website at http://dashboard.publichealth.lacounty.gov/covid19_surveillance_dashboard/.